rutgerblom/SDDC.Lab/README.md

 A simple diagram over the physical environment.
 This will be deployed on the physical ESXi host when using the default settings in answerfile.yml<br/>
 <br/>
 ![Physical overview](/images/vsphere-nsxt-deploy-phys.png)<br/>
 Another diagram showing some more details about the nested vSphere environment.
-Againm using the default settings in answerfile.yml<br/>
+Again using the default settings in answerfile.yml<br/>
 ![Logical overview](/images/vsphere-nsxt-deploy-log.png)<br/>

 ### Prerequisites